Loos, Nord

 Loos ([lɔs]) is a commune in the Nord department in northern France (Hauts-de-France).

 It is located in the European Metropolis of Lille, and is a suburb of the city of Lille, bordering it on its southwest side.
 In 2018, Loos had a population of 22,426.
 The commune has a land area of 6.95 km2.

 The town hall of Loos, with its large belfry, was inscribed on the UNESCO World Heritage List in 2005 in recognition of its historical importance to municipal power in Europe.

+The Kennedy Tower, the tallest tower in the region, was destroyed in July 2025.